 Volunteer to achieve your career goals

-Volunteering can help you build a solid foundation for the next phase of your career, whether that’s landing your first paying job, seeking a promotion, changing your occupation or continuing your education.
-The skills you use, the tasks you complete and the outcomes you achieve through volunteering will bring you closer to your career goals while also giving you the opportunity to make a positive difference in the lives of others.
+Volunteering can help you build a solid foundation for the next phase of your career.
+That can be landing your first paying job, seeking a promotion, changing your occupation or continuing your education.
+The skills you use, the tasks you complete and the outcomes you achieve through volunteering will bring you closer to your career goals.
+And you’ll have the opportunity to make a positive difference in the lives of others.